Gugulethu-Nyoni/semantq/docs/SemantqCli.md

 # Semantq CLI Commands Guide

 Welcome to the Semantq CLI Commands Guide!
-This document provides an overview of the available commands for the Semantq CLI tool, which helps you streamline your project setup and development process.
+This document provides a comprehensive overview of all available commands for the Semantq CLI tool.

-## Quick Summary of Available Commands (Overview)
+## Quick Summary of Available Commands

 ### Project Commands
 1. `semantq create <projectName>` - Generate new project structure